IgzUchiha/PSIXPOLXAGGLAYERFront/README.md

 Cross-Chain Swap Design Pattern ( WIP )

-> **Note:** This repository is a work-in-progress (WIP).
-Core implementation and documentation are being finalized and the repository will be ready for full use soon.
+> **Note — WIP:** The repository includes all main component files and core modules; however, full end-to-end integration and the local AggSandbox integration are still pending and will be completed soon.

 ## Overview